 Apart from the above which (I cleaned some up of myself and took back with me) The place was great.
 I pitched up just a few meters from the Tarn settled down for some well earned boil-in-the-bag dinner and a wee dram of whiskey.

 I sat a while watching the top of Helvellyn disappear in cloud then reappear and repeat.
-It shows just how changeable the weather can be up there as I’m sure many people will probably testify to.
+It shows just how changeable the weather can be up there.

 I dozed from about 9pm til about 2am.
-I popped my head out of the tent at one point expecting thick clag and I cursed not having a DSLR camera to capture the stars.
+When I popped my head out of the tent I expecting thick clag.
+I immediately cursed not having a DSLR camera to capture the stars.
 The night was crystal clear.

 I perched on the Areté and waited for the sun – phone at the ready.

-I eventually clambered back down the slope back to the tent, brewed a coffee and packed up ready for the off.
+A million snapshots later I clambered down the steep slope back to the tent, I brewed a coffee and packed up my gear.

-I followed a different route back past Greenside Mine and the YHA buildings to Glenridding making the whole walk a circular.
+I followed a different route back.
+This route took me past Greenside Mine and the YHA buildings to Glenridding making the whole walk a circular.
 The route back was a gentle downhill and my aching body thanked me for it.

-The weather was amazing and I wished I had actually completed Striding Edge as there probably wasn’t a better day to complete it.
+I wished I had actually completed Striding Edge.
+There probably wasn’t a better day to complete it.

 I will back up there soon to get that ticked off.
 Mark my words…